Sea Level Rise and the Transportation System in the Coastal Zone

-- Caltrans Guidance on Incorporating Sea Level Rise (PDF) (2011) *in the process of being updated and should be available before the end of FY 20/21
+- Caltrans Guidance on Incorporating Sea Level Rise (PDF) (2011) *in the process of being updated.

-Through mid-2021, Caltrans will be updating the 2011 Guidance on Incorporating Sea-Level Rise: For Use in the Planning and Development of Project Initiation Documents (2011 SLR Guidance).
+Caltrans will be updating the 2011 Guidance on Incorporating Sea-Level Rise: For Use in the Planning and Development of Project Initiation Documents (2011 SLR Guidance).
 Caltrans is updating the 2011 SLR Guidance in coordination with the many climate change resilience initiatives at the department to streamline products and avoid duplication of efforts.
 As with the development of the 2011 SLR Guidance, this update is a joint effort among Headquarters Division of Transportation Planning, Design, and Environmental Analysis.
 The Guidance will be expanded to apply to all phases of the Caltrans project delivery process and will be aligned with SLR guidance and efforts across the state, including the Coastal Commission, San Francisco Bay Conservation and Development Commission, California Ocean Protection Council (OPC), and California Climate Safe Infrastructure Working Group.
-Release of this guidance for use by Caltrans and other stakeholders for project delivery is expected in mid-2021.
 Regardless of the status of this and other statewide documents, individual projects requiring CDPs should include SLR analysis and planning in coordination with Coastal Commission staff.

 - Caltrans Climate Change Communication Guide (PDF) (2020)